 Sadly, in the Philadelphia southbound trains were protected by ATC at the Frankford Junction 50-mph curve because they approached it from 110-mph territory, while northbound trains were only traveling at 80-mph.
 Had Amtrak’s Northeast Regional Train 188 entered the curve at 80-mph, it would not have derailed.
 But the engineer had seemed to loss situational awareness (from possible rock strike on cab by hoodlums) and then thinking he was pass Frankford Jct. was accelerating over 100-mph as the train entered the curve.
 Had ATC been installed for nortbound trains it would have braked the train before entering the curve and derailing.
 Going forward this and other curves on Amtrak's Northeast Corridor will be protected by both ATC and the ACSES postive train control system.

-Most railroads had not installed Cab Signaling or Automatic Train Control due to the financial cost verse the safety benefit; and of course that is why both Amtrak and Metro-North had failed to fully protect their Northeastern lines with CSS, ATC, and ACSES, the lifesaving technology only being partially utilized.
+Most railroads had not installed Cab Signaling or Automatic Train Control by 2008 due to the financial cost of installation verse the safety benefit; and of course this is why both Amtrak and Metro-North had failed to FULLY PROTECT their Northeastern rail lines with CSS, ATC, and ACSES, the lifesaving technology only being partially utilized.
 Positive Train Control was supposed to be a cheaper, faster, easier than the existing above systems because it utilized the latest digital, wireless, and satellite technology.
 Yet of course it proved to be otherwise, requiring well over a decade since the 2008 federal mandate to develop, test, install, more testing, and final deployment.